torvalds/linux/Documentation/bpf/instruction-set.rst

 The byte swap instructions operate on the destination register only and do not use a separate source register or immediate value.

-The 1-bit source operand field in the opcode is used to to select what byte order the operation convert from or to:
+The 1-bit source operand field in the opcode is used to select what byte order the operation convert from or to:

   =========  =====  =================================================